andrew/ultimate-awesome/README.md

 - [awesome-community](https://github.com/phpearth/awesome-community) - A curated list of awesome programming, development, technical support and discussion channels, groups, communities, resources and other shiny things.
 - [awesome-clip](https://github.com/talkuhulk/awesome-clip) - A curated list of research based on CLIP.
 - [awesome_catboost](https://github.com/valeman/awesome_catboost) - The repository to showcase the best framework for tabular data - the Awesome CatBoost.
+- [Awesome-Semi-Supervised-Semantic-Segmentation](https://github.com/BBBBchan/Awesome-Semi-Supervised-Semantic-Segmentation) - A summary of recent semi-supervised semantic segmentation methods.
 - [awesome-emotion-recognition-in-conversations](https://github.com/declare-lab/awesome-emotion-recognition-in-conversations) - A comprehensive reading list for Emotion Recognition in Conversations.
+- [awesome-mcp-servers](https://github.com/pipedreamhq/awesome-mcp-servers) - A collection of MCP servers.
 - [awesome-autonomous-gpt](https://github.com/ScarletPan/awesome-autonomous-gpt) - A curated list of awesome projects and resources related to autonomous AI agents.
-- [Awesome-Semi-Supervised-Semantic-Segmentation](https://github.com/BBBBchan/Awesome-Semi-Supervised-Semantic-Segmentation) - A summary of recent semi-supervised semantic segmentation methods.
 - [awesome-claude](https://github.com/JSONbored/awesome-claude) - HeyClaude is a curated registry and distribution surface for Claude and AI-workflow assets: agents, MCP servers, skills, commands, hooks, rules, guides, tools, jobs, Raycast feeds, static data exports, and an npm MCP package.
 - [awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
 I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [awesome-webxr-development](https://github.com/Pico-Developer/awesome-webxr-development) - Building blocks for WebXR apps.